hicso21/TMDB/README.md

-This is a copy of TMDB for practice the skills
+This is a copy of TMDB for skills practice